 Signal amplification

 Our main goal was to quantify the risk via sufficient stratification in an attempt to amplify the “real signal”.
-First, we defined ratios of these three populations as R1, R2, and R3 respectively, with the constraint that R1 + R2 + R3 = 1 (Equation 1).
-If all three cell populations were detected and their peaks were retained, we achieved the amplified signal of aneuploidy population by redistributing the ratio among R1, R2, and R3, the original ratio between two populations (R1 and R2 ) were retained and was together weighed as 0.9.
-If only diploid and tetraploid populations were detected, the original ratio between two populations (R1 and R2 ) were retained and was together weighed as 0.995, the hypothetical aneuploid population from ~ Norm (2.3, 0.3); if a single diploid population was detected, R1 will be sample from a uniform distribution ~Unif [0.75, 0.8], and kept R1 + R2 = 0.995 and R3 [1-R1-R2].
+First, we defined ratios of these three populations as R1, R2, and R3 respectively, with the constraint that R1 + R2 + R3 = 1 (Equation 4).
+If all three cell populations were detected and their peaks were retained, we achieved the amplified signal of aneuploidy population by redistributing the ratio among R1, R2, and R3.
+The original ratio between two populations (R1 and R2 ) were retained and was together weighed as 0.9.
+If only diploid and tetraploid populations were detected, the original ratio between two populations (R1 and R2 ) were retained and was together weighed as 0.995, the hypothetical aneuploid population from ~ Norm (2.3, 0.3).If a single diploid population was detected, R1 will be sample from a uniform distribution ~Unif [0.75, 0.8], and kept R1 + R2 = 0.995 and R3 [1-R1-R2].
 The hypothetical tetraploid population was sampled from a normal distribution ~ Norm (2.0, 0.3) and the hypothetical aneuploid population from ~ Norm (2.3, 0.3).

 Data reconstruction